GoldenShirt/Minimum-Wage-Tracker/README.txt

 # Minimum Wage Tracker

-Minimum Wage Tracker is an application designed to help hourly wage workers calculate their earnings based on the minimum wage.
+This is an app for those paid by the hour to calculate your minimum wage worth.

 ## Installation